 Please click on each of the links above to view the different Community Manager Job descriptions.
 On this page, we’re taking a closer look at the Head of Community role.

 Overall head of a single Community, with responsibility for all activities within that Community.
 Champions the interests of the Community to the business and the other way around.

 - Chief Community Officer/ Community Owner (eg department head in Marketing, Product, Customer Service etc)

 - Reporting to the CCO/ Community Owner on a regular basis, on Community sentiment, Community business requests, agreed KPIs.

 - Liaising with the business on Community sentiment and acts as a ‘sounding board’ for future business decisions.

 - Overseeing the seeding of ideas and research for the business and collating feedback through the Community’s Community Managers.

 - At a strategic level, acts as the Community interface with Marketing, Social Media, R&D, Public Relations, etc.

-- Receives guidance from the Chief of Community and sets the direction of the Community for the Community Managers
+- Receives guidance from the CCO/ Community Owner and sets the direction of the Community for the Community Managers

 - Manages a number of Community Managers.
 This includes mentoring, assessment and overseeing Community Manager administration tasks.